tensorlakeai/indexify/docs/docs/getting_started_intermediate.md

     The source code for this tutorial can be found [here](https://github.com/tensorlakeai/indexify/tree/main/examples/getting_started/website/intermediate) in our example folder

-Before we begin, let's download the extractors
+Before we begin, let's setup a virtual environment for Python projects and download the extractors

 !!! note "Python Versions"